JGets/smail/README.md

 ````
 func (al *AddrList) RemoveAddresses(addresses []string)
 ````
 Removes multiple addresses from the AddrList.
-If not all addresses given exist in the AddrList, it will only remove those that do.
+If not all addresses given exist in the AddrList, it will only remove those that do.<br/>
 **Complexity:** Worst Case: O(kn), where k = # of addresses given to remove, n = # of adresses in the list.